The Maya and More: Mesoamerican Tour Vocabulary

 The Olmec inhabited the coast of Veracruz and western Tabasco on the Gulf of Mexico, first rising to power in approximately 1600 BCE to 400 BCE.

 Our knowledge of the Olmec comes through archaeological research.
 It is thought that the Olmec laid the foundation for the civilizations that followed, including ritual bloodletting and the ballgame.
 They built the first major cities and earliest Mesoamerican pyramid.
 It is not known what caused their civilization to collapse around 400 BCE, but they were succeeded by other Mesoamerican civilizations that drew upon their foundations.

-The ancient Maya lived in what is now Mexico, Belize, Guatemala, El Salvador, and Honduras.
-Between 2600 BC and 1800 BC, the Maya rose to power and extended their influence throughout the Yucatan, creating a highly developed a writing system, art, architecture, mathematics, and calendar system, based on astronomical observation.
+The ancient Maya lived in what is now Mexico, Belize, Guatemala, El Salvador, and Honduras starting as early as 2600 BCE.
+The Classic Maya period began around 250 BCE, by which time the Maya had risen to power and extended their influence throughout the Yucatan, creating a highly developed a writing system, art, architecture, mathematics, and calendar system, based on astronomical observation.

 Despite the fall of the Maya Empire around 900 CE, to this day the Maya continue to live in this region blending Pre-Columbian cultural traditions with post-conquest traditions.

 The Aztec Empire flourished between 1345 and 1521 CE.
 Their empire stretched across what is today central and southern Mexico.
 In 1521, Spanish conquistadors led by Hernán Cortés overthrew the Aztec Empire and captured the center of the Empire, Tenochtitlan.

 UNESCO Convention 1970